WPRDC/data-guide/docs/masteroutline.md

 - why it is important
 - schema
 - how-to complete
-- creating a data dictionary and other documentation (user guides)
+- creating a data dictionary and other documentation (user guides) vs. what goes into data notes

 ##Moderating comments
 - creating accounts on DISQUS